CominAtYou/ProfileLauncher/README.md

 2. **Rename the executable to `profilelauncher`**.
 3. Move the executable to `~/.local/bin` or `/usr/local/bin` if you want to make it available for every user.
 Some distrobutions (like Arch) forgo adding `~/.local/bin` to PATH by default, so if you opt for the former, you may need to manually add `/home/your_username/.local/bin` to your PATH variable.
 ## Building Yourself
 You will need Node.js installed to build.
-You will also need PowerShell Core if you are not on Windows and are building manually.
+You will also need PowerShell Core if you are not on Windows and are not building manually.
 ### Automated build
 1. Install tsc and pkg: